New Consulate and Trade Commission office inaugurated in Sydney

-“We have some very ambitious Fijians, at every age, putting forward ideas and launching more businesses every year, and it is the duty of this office to give those entrepreneurs the confidence and the opportunity to get their products on shelves here in lucrative markets Sydney and all across Australia,” he said.
+“We have some very ambitious Fijians, at every age, putting forward ideas and launching more businesses every year, and it is the duty of this office to give those entrepreneurs the confidence and the opportunity to get their products on shelves here in lucrative markets in Sydney and all across Australia,” he said.

-Mr Bainimarama said that Zarak Khan, Consul General and Trade Commissioner to Australia and Fiji will ‘continue to be an invaluable information resource to the more than 370,000 Australians who visit Fiji every year, and offer Consular services 100,000 Fijians living in Australia, a majority of them based in New South Wales.
+Mr Bainimarama said that Zarak Khan, Consul General and Trade Commissioner to Australia and Fiji will ‘continue to be an invaluable information resource to the more than 370,000 Australians who visit Fiji every year, and offer Consular services to 100,000 Fijians living in Australia, a majority of them based in New South Wales.

 Success story for the world

 “We have a story in Fiji that the world wants to hear; a modern, dynamic economy in the throes of rapid economic growth and infrastructure development.
 A Nation that is investing heavily in the education of its citizens, and fielding a highly competitive, English-speaking workforce.
 A Nation that enjoys stability, security and unity among its people.
-And a nation eager for new investment, new industry and new opportunity.,” he said.
+And a nation eager for new investment, new industry and new opportunity,” he said.